adenchfi/ChiGPU/README.md

 # ChiGPU
 A GPU-accelerated set of programs to diagonalize tight-binding Hamiltonians and calculate the real part of the charge susceptibility (Lindhard susceptibility).

+# Requirements
+nvcc compiler (CUDA Toolkit).
+Confirmed to work for CUDA Toolkit 11.0, probably back-compatible to CUDA Toolkit 10.0.

+# Typical usage
+We expect the user to use Wannier90 to generate the tight-binding moddel, with flag write_hr=.true. or write_tb=.true.
+Some lines in the files need to be deleted.